Kkoderr/handbook-assistant/README.md

   - This workflow handles user queries and returns AI-generated answers.

 ⚠️ Manual triggering is only required once per dataset.
 After that, the bot works continuously.

+### Customization

+- Add new LLMs or update prompts in the backend.

+- Extend n8n workflows for new document types or additional automations.

+- Enhance frontend UI (chat portal, dashboard, etc.).

+### Contributors

+This is a community-friendly project!
+Pull requests, bug reports, and enhancements are welcome.
+Start with an issue labeled enhancement or bug.

+License
+MIT
+ — Do your thing responsibly 😉